Rules for Blackjack

 - off: never

-- early non-ace: the dealer shows a non-Ace
+- non-ace: when the dealer shows a non-Ace

 Later options decrease house edge.